Elession/Elession.github.io/content/posts/CRTO.md

 I took a total of ~3 months to fully complete the course + exam.
 Other than random events, it could have definitely been done in a **much** shorter time frame with less procrastination.
 When I was going through the content, [this](https://gatari.dev/posts/long-live-the-shellcode/) kept popping up in my head, especially since I got tested by the man himself at STANDCON 2025.

+**!**: Something I learnt was having a study buddy can benefit your learning a lot, especially asking each other questions.
+Big thanks to [baesenseii](https://www.linkedin.com/in/sayedhamzah/)

 Googling for stuff that you may not fully understand is highly encouraged to help grasp the content better.
 There is also a Discord channel to share your questions that could benefit other people as well.

 I would say this is a really meaningful course for those that might wanna have an appetiser to red teaming.
 With regards to exam, the course materials are more than enough to help you pass.